Humanitarian Act: Educational Support for Underprivileged Kids

 🌟 Additional Weekend Programs

-🏖️ Join our weekend donation-based (pay as you wish) activities—both on-site and off-site!
-These include scuba diving, surfing, cooking classes, digital literacy sessions, and trips to waterfalls, Gili islands, and other tourism villages across Lombok.
+🏖️ Donation-based (pay as you wish) activities—both on-site and off-site!
+These include scuba diving, surfing, cooking classes, stingless honey tasting, digital literacy sessions, and trips to waterfalls, Gili islands, and other tourism villages across Lombok.

 🏍️ If you ride a scooter, feel free to join and meet us at the designated meeting point!